 The next day, we visited the Nuremberg’s modern art museum, the Neues Museum.
 Despite how often I go to modern art museums, I usually find most modern art…questionable.
 I don’t find anything profound in, say, someone recording themselves doing weird dances and playing it on a loop on an old TV: a “work of art” I’ve seen in at least 3 different museums, from 3 different artists.

 The sculpture below, however, did speak to me.
 It is a commentary on how we commodify animals, treating sentient and feeling beings as though they only exist for our use.
 The piece is by Matthias Böhler and Christian Orendt.
 You can read more about it here.

 The Neues Museum also has an extensive collection of furniture and household items from the GDR (German Democratic Republic).
 They have several East German chairs, vacuums, mixers, signs, and toys on display.

 This museum is relatively small, but it’s still one of the better modern art museums I’ve visited.
 It’s also priced just right at around 7 Euro per person to see everything.
 If you’re under the age of 18, it’s free.

 I wanted to do the tour of the jail under the Rathaus (city hall), but all of the tours were sold out by the time we arrived.
 In order to soothe my disappointment, my husband suggested we visit Katzentempel.

 Katzentempel is a cat cafe that serves vegan food; I had wanted to go, but I wasn’t expecting to since my husband has a cat allergy.
 He did surprisingly well!
-Granted, it wasn’t possibly to tell which sneezes were cat-related and which were cold-related…
+Granted, it wasn’t possible to tell which sneezes were cat-related and which were cold-related…

 The cafe is super cute and you can tell they really care about the kitties.
 The cats have tons of toys, places to sit in the window, and opportunities for them to escape grabby-handed kids.

 As for the food, well…let’s just say that I think the cook(s) at this cafe could really benefit from a trip (or two) to Berlin, to see what other vegan (and vegan-friendly) restaurants are serving.